Amoeba115/mental150/README.md

 Features

+Dark Mode Aesthetic: Designed with a calming, private "dark mode" interface to reduce screen fatigue and create a safe environment.

 Triaging Logic: Immediate detection of safety/crisis responses to redirect users to emergency services.

 Branching Questionnaire: A "Hierarchy of Needs" algorithm that prioritizes clinical or safety issues over general social advice.

+"Other" Option Support: Users can type in their own feelings if standard options don't fit, ensuring they feel validated rather than boxed in.

 10 Unique Outcomes: Users are matched to specific profiles rather than generic advice.